shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 She let out an audible sigh.
 "Finally!
 It was rather suffocating not being able to make noise."

-She was just about to push the first boot off when a familiar set of footsteps made their way to the door, now lit by moonlight.
+She was about to push the first boot off when a familiar set of footsteps made their way to the door, now lit by moonlight.

 "Ersie!"
 Mudrich knocked on the doorway, glancing at the door laying on the floor.
 "I didn't get the supplies, but the blacksmith says he's working on it, and will have it ready by…" She squinted into the workshop, trying to see Ersie better in the dim light.